PalakRajput/java-concepts/src/main/com/concept/designpatterns/behavioral/Theory.md

 Lets you define a subscription mechanism to notify multiple objects any event that happened to the event they are observing.

+# Chain of Responsibility

+Lets you pass request along a chain of handlers.
+Upon receiving the request each handler decides whether to pass the request to next handler or process it.

+Spring boot filter chain is example of this.
+In the project there was a Filter for authentication and one to save request in audit table.